theduckshepherd/theduckshepherd.github.io/_posts/2024-03-26-discussion-in-the-name-of-religion.md

 Some can become zealous and the extreme end of the spectrum would be those that are considered religious extremists.
 We have seen violence happened because of them.
 The Crusade itself, while done in the name of religion to take back the Christian Holy Land which at the time was also the Muslims' Holy Land, was essentially a war of conquest in simple terms, although I will not touch more on this subject given to my lack of comprehensive knowledge on the matter.
 At least, it is hard to say that the Crusade was justified.
 Then likewise, not everything that we do in the name of religion is also justified.

 People seek to be right, and since religions contain the tenets of righteousness, naturally people hope to become righteous through their own faith.
 Indeed, it is a very good work if done in a balanced manners.
 When we speak of God, we speak of faith which is an extremely personal matter to us.
+In expressing our faith we believe that we are the righteous, and in preaching to others we hope to assert and prove that our stance is also a correct one.
+In a position of such precondition even before we have ever said a word, I believe that it is therefore extremely difficult to identify our own biases and flaws.

+To speak of religion is to also speak from a (spiritually) higher pedestal to the one conversing with us.
+In fact, I think there is a slight moral obligation that incentivise us to pay closer attentions to anything that directly relates to religious doctrine, and because the precondition is that such doctrine is good, then we also are more likely to believe in what was said to us unless we are to become even more critical in our thinking.

 # B.
 # C.